Privacy Policy

 4. Limiting Collection

 MCSC will limit its collection of personal information to the purposes outlined in Principle 2 above.
-If it is necessary to use the personal information collected for a purpose not identified when the information was collected, consent for the new use will be obtained from the donor.
+If it is necessary to use the personal information collected for a purpose not identified when the information was collected, consent for the new use will be obtained from the individual.

 5. Limiting Use, Disclosure, and Retention of Personal Information